top of page

 CT#8: The DREADED SWATCH

 Okay, ….I KNOW - nobody likes doing swatches to check gauge before starting their project, and for those that actually do make swatches, I have discovered a great number don’t block them before checking gauge – Eeeek!
 I get it, you want to just jump right on in and get that fibre and colour gratification, sense of achievement and everything to be rainbows, right?
-Well, I want that when I dream up a new design in my head too, but if I take a drive down that crazy inspired road, (and I have been guilty of this when I first started designing) it isn’t going to be pretty – no rainbows in sight…
+Well, I want that when I dream up a new design in my head too, but if I take a drive down that crazy inspired road, (and I have been guilty of this when I first started out) it isn’t going to be pretty – no rainbows in sight…

 WHY SWATCH AND BLOCK?